We are sorry that applications to the Sussex Crisis Fund are now closed.

 Since the start of the pandemic, the Sussex Crisis Fund has so far provided 744 grants worth over £3.6 million in funding.
 We are so grateful to all our wonderful donors and supporters for helping us to build this fund over the past year and a half.
 We also give our thanks and appreciation for the dedication of the many voluntary sector groups and charities who have helped a staggering 2 million people in Sussex over the course of the pandemic.
 We will continue to share the wonderful and inspiring stories of this vital work over the summer.

-The Sussex Crisis Fund supports community and voluntary sector organisations (with an annual income up to £1 million) who are leading efforts to support people most affected by the coronavirus outbreak.
-This is the third phase of the Fund and is particularly aimed at helping people experiencing greater health inequalities as a result of Covid-19 and those facing acute financial difficulties as a direct result of the pandemic.
+The Sussex Crisis Fund supported community and voluntary sector organisations (with an annual income up to £1 million) leading the efforts to support people most affected by the coronavirus outbreak.
+The third phase of the Fund particularly aimed at helping people experiencing greater health inequalities as a result of Covid-19 and those facing acute financial difficulties as a direct result of the pandemic.

-Alongside helping to address extreme poverty and disadvantage, we would like to particularly encourage applications which support people disproportionately impacted by Covid-19 such as women, Black, Asian and minority ethnic communities and children and young people.
-Funding can support both online or in person activity, in line with government restrictions.
-We are open to what works best for your organisation and beneficiaries.
+Alongside helping to address extreme poverty and disadvantage, we particularly encouraged applications supporting people disproportionately impacted by Covid-19 such as women, Black, Asian and minority ethnic communities and children and young people.
+Funding supported both online and in person activity, in line with government restrictions, being open to what worked best for your organisation and beneficiaries.